How Much Compensation For A Rotator Cuff Injury?

 Accidents At Work

 Accidents at work occur when an employer does not uphold their duty of care.
-The Health and Safety At Work etc Act 1974 requires all employers to take reasonable steps to ensure the safety of all employees.
+The Health and Safety at Work etc. Act 1974 requires all employers to take reasonable steps to ensure the safety of all employees.
 This can include measures such as providing sufficient training and supervision, and ensuring the work environment is designed in a safe manner.

 An example of how rotator cuff damage could be caused in a workplace accident can include: